rivas-lab/FasTag/README.md

 - When finishing manipulation in the jupyter notebook and stopping listening on `localhost:8889`, run `lsof -ti:8889 | xargs kill -9` on your local machine to clear port 8889.

-- Finally, execute the cells in the notebook [notetaggerBuild.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/noteTaggerBuild.ipynb) which will read in the data, train the model, and run validation code.
+- Finally, execute the cells in the notebook [notetaggerBuild.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/noteTaggerBuild.ipynb) which will read in the data and train the model.

-NOTE: Fix the ipynb to run the real model and not load off the features.pkl, #dumping with 2 because ALTUD uses python 2.7 right now.

 Model weights are also saved for reusing later.
-Please use [predictionEvaluation.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/predictionEvaluation.ipynb) to evaluate trained predictions by the Clinical Note Tagger
+Please use [predictionEvaluation.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/predictionEvaluation.ipynb) to evaluate trained predictions by the Clinical Note Tagger.